-SOC 220 Sociology of Organizations 3 credits Prerequisite: SOC 100.
+SOC 220 Sociology of Organizations

 The social structure and operation of work organizations-factories, offices, schools, hospitals, etc. Included are such subjects as formal and informal organization, management, work motivation, labor unions, alienation from work, intrinsic and extrinsic meanings in work, and the Protestant ethic.